Why real intimacy starts with turning things off

 Why love languages aren’t so simple after all

-love, activity, couple, Love languages, connection
+love, activity, couple, Love languages, desire, connection

 Love languages entered the cultural conversation decades ago and never really left.
 The idea that people give and receive love through five distinct channels, words of affirmation, acts of service, receiving gifts, quality time, and physical touch, resonated so broadly that it became one of the most widely used frameworks for understanding romantic relationships in […]